newnightcoder/PRACTICAL-JS-blog-series/HOW REACT SAVED MY LIFE.md

 ![Alt Text](https://dev-to-uploads.s3.amazonaws.com/i/f7mp6uv29pyi72iknthr.png)

-this is a short snippet of the comment left by this viewer, but it's the part that struck me the most: he had put words onto this thing i had been feeling for a few weeks at this point. "nearly HATE JavaScript" may sound intense, but i could totally relate!
+This is a short snippet of what this viewer wrote, but it's the part that struck me the most: he had put words onto this thing i had been feeling for a few weeks at this point. "nearly HATE JavaScript" may sound intense, but i could totally relate!
 For me personally, just before meeting React, JavaScript had become quite difficult, somehow dry.
 Or maybe it was the learning journey itself (that was becoming difficult and dry)...
 Anyways, this very comment sparked something in me: "oh cool i'm not alone to feel that way!" and quickly: "i'm starting React tomorrow!"